EnriqueOrtiz27/fintual-application/README.md

 ## Further Improvements

-* Define behavior for negative weights (they're allowed now)
+* Define behavior for negative weights (they're allowed now which simulates short sales, but I didn't do QA on this)

 ## Answers to the challenges